owldot/lanadz.github.io/_posts/2019-03-13-welcome-to-jekyll.markdown

 But I want to be able to share or make note really quickly.
 I like efficient tools.
 Who doesn't, right?
 And Jekyll + GitHub Pages looks like it gives you this opportunity.
 - It uses markdown as a template language
 - You keep it on github.
-You just need to commit and push a new post
+All you need to do is just commit and push a new post.
+Though it will take couple minutes before changes will be reflected.
 - It offers powerful support for code snippets
 - It is written in Ruby ♥️

-Now instead of keeping things in gists, notes, codepen I'll be able to keep it here.
+Now instead of keeping things in gists, notes, codepen I'll be able to keep them here.
 I love this idea

 Documentation to
 - [Jekyll github](https://github.com/jekyll/jekyll)